AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

 ### Export a set of objects in a package {#exporting-a-set-of-objects-in-a-package}

-The package export wizard is accessible via the **[!UICONTROL Tools > Advanced > Export package...]** menu of the Adobe Campaign client console.
+The package export assistant is accessible via the **[!UICONTROL Tools > Advanced > Export package...]** menu of the Adobe Campaign client console.

 ![](assets/ncs_datapackage_typepackage.png)

-For the three types of packages, the wizard offers the following steps:
+For the three types of packages, the assistant offers the following steps:

 1. List the entities to be exported by document type: